 In December 2017 the Inter-Agency Standing Committee (IASC) Principles developed and endorsed a revised version of the Commitments on Accountability to Affected People and Protection from Sexual Exploitation and Abuse (CAAP) as to reflect essential developments such as the Core Humanitarian Standard (CHS).
 Subsequently, in May 2018, the Committee referred to the CHS, more particularly to the self-assessment tool, in a paper summarising the actions undertaken by IASC organisations to prevent, investigate, and respond to sexual exploitation and abuse (SEA) and sexual harassment and abuse (SHA).

-If you would like to express your support, please email email@example.com
+If you would like to express your support to the CHS, please email email@example.com

-EU/ECHO: The EU/ECHO welcomes the consolidation of the core humanitarian standard, following intensive work and consultation among key partners.
+European Union: The European Civil Protection and Humanitarian Aid Operations (ECHO) welcomes the consolidation of the core humanitarian standard, following intensive work and consultation among key partners.
 The commitments reiterate the importance of principled and evidence-based humanitarian programming and the centrality of populations and communities in humanitarian work.
 ECHO supports initiatives that serve an increased professionalisation in humanitarian aid and the efficiency of the humanitarian aid system.
 We highly value the commitment of organisations subscribing to the core humanitarian standard to provide high quality assistance and the determination to be held accountable to that.